iamgreaser/goodsplit/README.md

 ## Cleanup TODO

-* Clean up the database handling and stuff
 * Don't instantly close everything when someone presses the X button on the root window
 * Only update splits on GUI when they've changed
 * Use argparse to parse arguments